s-i-d-d-h-a-r-t-h/Chatbot/README.md

 A simple chatbot using Python.

 ## Steps
-1. Splitting adn encoding dataset
+1. Splitting and encoding dataset
 2. Applying tokenization and padding
 3. Building and training model
 4. Chat